-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which provides a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and will supersede most current revenue recognition guidance.
-The standard is effective for public entities for annual and interim periods beginning after December 15, 2017.
-Early adoption is permitted as of one year prior to the current effective date.
-The guidance permits two implementation approaches, one requiring retrospective application of the new standard with restatement of prior years and one requiring prospective application of the new standard with disclosure of results under old standards.
-The effects of this standard on our financial position, results of operations and cash flows are not yet known.
+In 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which provides a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and will supersede most current revenue recognition guidance.
+In 2016, the FASB issued four amendments to the ASU.
+The standard is effective for public companies for annual and interim periods beginning after December 15, 2017.
+We will adopt this ASU effective January 1, 2018.
+The guidance is required to be adopted on either a full or modified retrospective basis.
+As this standard is not expected to have a material impact on our financial position, results of operations and cash flows on either a full or modified retrospective basis, we do not plan to recast prior periods.